raisarin/azure-database-migration/README.md

 ##### Finalising virtual machine
 * Select **Review + Create** to initialise validation.
 * Select **Create** button after validation has passed.
-* A new page will show once the depolyment of the virtual machine is complete.
+* A new page will appear once the deployment of the virtual machine is complete.

 #### Connecting to Windows Virtual Machine
 ###### Connection set up in Azure portal